Some drugs can kill you, even when you stop using them.

 Spending time in a recovery center may not be ideal.
 You may have a job or other responsibilities that keep you from going.
 You may not want anybody to be aware of your problem.
 You may even lie to yourself by minimizing your dependence and saying, “That is for people with a real problem.
 I just like to drink here and there.”
 It’s common to be tempted to try to detox on your own.
 The truth is that detoxing from home is very dangerous and can be deadly.
 Do the right thing, and get professional help.

-If you or someone you know may need to detox from physically addictive drugs, deciding to do it with assistance in a recovery center, or doing it from home, may be the difference between life and death.
+If you or someone you know may need to detox from physically addictive drugs, deciding to do it with assistance in a recovery center, or doing it from home, maybe the difference between life and death.
 We urge you to please take this matter seriously.
-Call us to speak with a care coordinator.
+Call Opus Health to speak with a care coordinator.
 Our experts will guide you in every step of the process.